 - Train 284 members of state and local government area NTDs teams so that they have a clear understanding of the use of WASH to prevent and control NTDs and COVID-19.

-Improving access to Water, Sanitation and Hygiene will reduce water related illnesses and deaths and will lead to sustained control and elimination of Neglected Tropical Diseases.
+Improving access to Water, Sanitation and Hygiene reduces water related illnesses and deaths and will lead to sustained control and elimination of Neglected Tropical Diseases.
 WASH services will also allow for regular hand hygiene – one of the most important measures to protect again the COVID-19 virus.Back